twitchtv/twirp/CONTRIBUTING.md

 Thanks for helping make Twirp better!
 This is great!

-## Twirp Principles
+## Twirp Design Principles

-Contributions to Twirp should align with the project’s design principles.
+Contributions to Twirp should align with the project’s design principles:

-Design principles:

  * Maintain backwards compatibility.
 Twirp has been in production at Twitch since 2016 and released to the public in January 2018.
-It has gained popularity and is currently used by many companies and individuals across different services possibly written in different stacks.
+It is currently used by many companies and individuals with a variety of needs.
 There must be a compelling use-case and solid reasoning behind a major version upgrade.
- * Small api and interface.
-Fewer things in the core means less things to break, easier to handle updates and easier to maintain implementations in other languages.
+ * Simple wire protocol and minimal public API.
+Fewer things in the core means fewer things to break.
+In addition, it ensures lower friction updates and easier to maintain implementations in other languages.
- * Simplicity.
-Keep serialization and routing simple and intuitive.
  * Avoid surprising behavior.
-For example: hooks are for observability instead of control flow, so it is easier to debug your service's flow control.
+For instance, mechanisms that can alter a program’s control flow in a surprising way (such as middleware or observability hooks) should be treated with caution.
  * Prefer pragmatism over bleeding-edge.
+Users should be able to deploy and accept updates to Twirp even if they are conservative on updating its dependencies.
+This includes Go, the protobuf compiler and runtime libraries, and the HTTP protocol.
  * Keep configuration to a minimum.
-For example: we avoid adding flags to code generation commands, so that generated code is predictable across versions and platforms.
+For example: avoid adding flags to code generation commands, so that generated code is predictable across versions and platforms.
+ * Limit dependencies where possible, so that they are easier to integrate and upgrade.
  * Prefer generated code over shared libraries between services and clients, so that it is easier to implement changes without forcing a lock-step upgrade across the ecosystem.
- * Limit dependencies where possible, so that it is easier to integrate and upgrade.

-Examples of contributions that have high priority:
+Examples of contributions that should be addressed with high priority:

  * Security updates.
  * Performance improvements.
  * Supporting new versions of key dependencies such as Go and Protobuf.
  * Documentation.
  * Making Twirp easier to integrate with other tools.

 ## Report an Issue